magma/magma-website/src/pages/blog/magma-release-1.3.md

 ---
 # Magma v1.3 Release Notes

+## Please note: release 1.3 has been deprecated.
+We recommend all new installs start with release 1.3.2.
+All running instances of 1.3 are encouraged to upgrade to release 1.3.2.

 This new major release for Magma ships with some great new features and enhanced support for the FWA use-case with federation.
 See the release page (https://magma.github.io/magma/versions) for more information.